droonga/droonga.org/reference/commands/search/index.md

 ##### Search conditions in Script syntax {#usage-condition-script-syntax}

 Search conditions in script syntax are similar to ECMAScript.
-For example, following query means "find records that `name` contains `Alice` and `age` is larger than `25`":
+For example, following query means "find records that `name` contains `Alice` and `age` is larger than or equal to `25`":

     {
       "type" : "search",